jtonglet/jtonglet.github.io/index.md

 **Member of the Board of Directors** <br/>
 UCLouvain || 2018-2019 <br/>
 I represented my student peers as a member of the university Board of Directors.
-Focus on the growth of the university industry park.
+Focused on the growth of the university industry park.

 ## Teaching